GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Known missing features or limitations

+Missing features or limitations:

 - All global and scene variables are currently synchronized.
 A way to configure some variables as not synchronized will have to be introduced.
 - Conversely, global and scene variables of extensions are not synchronized.
 They will have to be synchronized, with a way to opt-out.
 - The lobby UI is not customizable yet.

+Known bugs:
+- After authenticating for the first time, the lobbies might not open on a published game.
+This can be "fixed" by reloading the game and opening lobbies again.
+- If opening the lobbies window during a game, it will show a 404 error instead of the current lobby.